 1. Use the right amount of detergent

 If you find traces of detergent in your laundry is a sign that you are using too much.
 Sometimes we can get carried away and use too much detergent thinking that it will make the laundry cleaner or better smelling when in fact the opposite can occur.
 The same can be said for using too much softener.
-Go easy on both and if in doubt use less.
+Go easy on both.

-Also make sure that you are not using too little detergent for the amount of clothes you are washing.
+Also, make sure that you are not using too little detergent for the number of clothes you are washing.
 For best results follow the detergent’s washing guidelines.

 2. Don’t overload the washing machine